TokardDev/MVNgine/README.md

 >Bowden
 [choice "run", "hide", "fight"]
     [case 1]
-        @You decide to run
+        You decide to run
         The forest blurs around you as you sprint [goto escapeRoute]
     [case 2]
-        @You choose to hide behind a tree
+        You choose to hide behind a tree
         [goto stealthRoute]
     [case 3]
-        @You decide to stand your ground and fight [goto battleScene]
+        @You decide to stand your ground and fight
+        >Copper here we go !
+        [goto battleScene]
     [end choice]
 ```